 Before arriving at UIC, the former catcher spent six seasons as the associate head coach at the University of Iowa under head coach Gayle Blevins.
 In that role, she served as the recruiting coordinator and hitting coach, while also mentoring the team's catchers.
 During her tenure in Iowa City, Venturella assisted the Hawkeyes to a record of 251-116 (.684), including five NCAA Tournament appearances.
 In 2003, Iowa claimed both the Big Ten regular season and tournament title.

 Prior to her time in Iowa City, she served as an assistant coach at Northern Illinois University under Donna Martin during the 1997 season.
 Following her stint with the Huskies, Venturella spent the next five years training for the USA National Team, while working as a technical representative for Louisville Slugger.
 Venturella also served as a personal instructor, in addition to being a motivational speaker.

 She graduated with a bachelor’s degree in kinesiology with an emphasis in physical education and health from Indiana in 1996.
-Venturella is pursuing a master’s degree in coaching and athletic administration from Concordia University-Irvine.
+Venturella received a master’s degree in coaching and athletic administration from Concordia University-Irvine in 2016

 - 27-14 record (.659) record in one season at WashU